JordanPickles/data-collection-pipeline/README.md

         self.driver = webdriver.Chrome(ChromeDriverManager().install(), chrome_options = chrome_options)
 ```

 To have the data stored locally on your machine a volume should be created in the command line detailing the path in which the data should be stoed locally (see below).
+This CLI includes the --num-coins flag which passes the value into the python application and determines the top (n) number of coins will have data scraped for.
+If this argument is not stated in the CLI, the default of the top 200 coins will be assumed.

 ``` docker run --rm --name <name the container> -v <local file path for data to be saved in>:/scraper/raw_data coin_market_scraper_python_img --num-coins=<number of coins you wish to scrape data for>```